 Sometimes, it’s sheer luck.

 Like my post above, I didn’t do anything.
 I just got lucky.
 But after I discovered the immense rewards to being ranked number one, (I started getting offers for sponsored content at good price) I went to work to see how I could top this and get more posts to rank high on search engines, be it Google, Yahoo or even Bing!
-You have to be very deliberate about success, and about SEO, so now I make deliberate attempt, using tools like Yoast SEO to tweak my post with relevant keywords, and cornerstone content.
+You have to be very deliberate about success, and about SEO, so now I make deliberate attempt, using tools like Yoast SEO and blog aggregators to tweak my post with relevant keywords, and cornerstone content.

 But first, here’s why Google is important.